Alabama Helmet Law

 Alabama Motorcycle Laws Detailed

 Motorcycle Helmet and shoes mandatory for motorcycle riders; approval of headgear; responsibility for juvenile riders; sale of helmets.

 (a) No person shall operate or ride upon a motorcycle or motor-driven cycle unless he is wearing protective Motorcycle Helmet which complies with standards established by Section 32-12-41.

 (b) No person may operate or ride upon a motorcycle or motor-driven cycle unless he is wearing shoes.

 (c) This section does not apply to persons riding within an enclosed cab.

-(e) No person may knowingly permit or allow any juvenile for whom he or she is a parent or guardian to operate or ride upon a motorcycle or motor-driven cycle while not wearing a protective helmet of the kind authorized by Section 32-12-41.
+(e) No person shall knowingly permit or allow any juvenile for whom he or she is a parent or guardian to operate or ride upon a motorcycle or motor-driven cycle while not wearing a protective helmet of the kind authorized by Section 32-12-41.

 (f) No person shall knowingly permit or allow any juvenile for whom he or she is a parent or guardian to operate or ride upon a motorcycle or motor-driven cycle while not wearing shoes.

 (g) No manufacturer, retailer or other person shall sell or offer for sale motorcycle helmets that fail to comply with the standards established by the Director of Public Safety pursuant to this section.